 How to know when you are in hypnosis

-It is often said that "all hypnosis is self-hypnosis" and this is a good way to think about it because in reality the only person who can hypnotise you is yourself.
-Your hypnotherapist is trained and skilled not at "doing hypnosis to you" but at guiding you into a hypnotic state.
+It is often said that "all hypnosis is self-hypnosis" and this is a good way to think about it because, in reality, the only person who can hypnotise you is yourself.
+Your hypnotherapist is trained and skilled, not at "doing hypnosis to you" but at guiding you into a hypnotic state.
 They can only do it with your cooperation.

 You know that Sunday morning state perhaps where you've woken up, you're lying in bed and you know you're not asleep anymore but you just drift and float in and out of fleeting thoughts, memories, images and visions that just seem to occur to your mind without you doing anything.
 An effortless flow from deeper realms of your mind.

-However, if you notice yourself just hearing words and not bothering to critically intervene and question them, then it's a good sign your going into hypnosis.
+However, if you notice yourself just hearing words and not bothering to critically intervene and question them, then it's a good sign that you're going into hypnosis.
 If you lose track of what they say and your attention drifts, that's a good sign you're in hypnosis.
 If you feel deeply relaxed (although that's not essential) that's a good sign.
-If you are aware that you create the state yourself by following the instructions and embrace the co-operative dance, as such, between you and the hypnotherapist, then you can rest assured you'll do just great.
+If you are aware that you create the state yourself by following the instructions and embracing the co-operative dance, as such, between you and the hypnotherapist, then you can rest assured you'll do just great.